robcalcote/413ClassWork/Sprints/sprint4.md

         class Meta:
             ordering = [ 'product__name' ]

-* In the `Sale` class above, note the `recalculate` method, which should recalculate the Sale fields based on its current SaleItem objects.
+#X# In the `Sale` class above, note the `recalculate` method, which should recalculate the Sale fields based on its current SaleItem objects.
 Be sure to skip any deleted SaleItems.

-# # Write the methods for the class Models above (Sale Methods)
+#X# Write the methods for the class Models above (Sale Methods)

 #X# `user.get_shopping_cart()`